tellsiddh/ros-multirobot-search-rescue/README.md

 ```

 ### Post-processing
 The .db files containing 2D, 3D, and image data are stored in your ~/.ros folder.
-To view, merge, and export the results, follow this tutorial: https://github.com/introlab/rtabmap/wiki/Multi-Session-Mapping-with-RTAB-Map-Tango.
+To view, merge, and export the results, follow RTAB-Map tutorials.

 Note: On consecutive mapping sessions, make sure to move or delete the old .db files.